 Results: Twenty-four studies were identified for inclusion in this literature review with outcome measures identifying mixed results regarding their efficacy.
 Traditional education interventions alone such as psychiatric didactic teaching and clerkships revealed mixed results in their ability to decrease stigma.
 Specialized education interventions, patient panels, multifaceted approaches, student reflective practice, and faculty and peer self-disclosure had more promising evidence for the ability to reduce the stigma of mental illness.

 Conclusion: Best practices for stigma reduction measures in PA education are to include a mix of educational and experiential learning opportunities beyond traditional education interventions for mental illness.
 While traditional educational intervention for mental illness lay important groundwork, contact-based experiences with persons with mental illness, appears to be of great importance in lessening stigma as well as a PA program culture that is supportive of students’ and faculty’s mental wellness.

 Stringer S. Strategies to Decrease the Stigma of Mental Illness in Physician Assistant Education.
-Lynchburg Journal of Medical Science.
+University of Lynchburg DMSc Doctoral Project Assignment Repository.
 2022; 4(3).

 Available when accessing via a campus IP address or logged in with a University of Lynchburg email address.

 Off-campus users can also use 'Off-campus Download' button above for access.